 According to the Society of Thoracic Surgeons (STS), there are approximately 120 hospitals in the US that perform pediatric heart surgeries.
 However, not all may perform the 3-stage procedure or heart transplant surgeries, since these are very complex procedures.
 In addition, it is well documented that there is huge variation in results between hospitals.
 Most of these studies show that the higher the volume (number of surgeries performed) the higher the survival rate.
 For example, one study found that hospitals that perform only 2 Norwoods per year have double the mortality (death) rate than those that perform 20 procedures per year.
-The most experienced hospitals that specialize in complex congenital heart conditions may perform 50-60 Norwoods per year, and achieve approximately a 95% survival rate.
+The most experienced hospitals that specialize in complex congenital heart conditions may perform 50-60 Norwoods per year, and may achieve up to approximately a 95% survival rate.
+(Note: Each child's condition is different and there are a lot of variables to consider.
+Please consult with the surgeon to discuss the potential surgical outcome specifically for your child.)
 In addition, most hospitals that have higher volume (do more surgeries) have been doing the HLHS surgeries for a longer time, and thus, have more experience.
 Make sure you compare hospitals and ask how many Norwoods they do each year, how long they have been doing these surgeries, and what their survival rate is for “standard” cases and “high-risk” cases.
 (See our "questions to ask")

 2) KNOW WHAT YOU ARE COMPARING